 - We need to calibrate the sound levels in the room before the micro:bit can tell if there is a sound. - The sound level can be anywhere between 0 and 255.
 (0 is very quiet and 255 is very loud.) - Our code takes 10 readings (with a slight pause between each reading) adds them all together and the divides by the number of samples (10 in this case) to get our final value. - Calibration routines often use this sampling technique where a number of values are captured and then the average of them is used. - Once we've calculated our ambient sound level we pad the number a bit to prevent false triggering.
-We used 35 for our pad value in this example but you can experiment with lower (or higher) values. - The calibration runs automatically when you power on the Rover but you can also run it by pressing the A Button on the micro:bit if you need to recalibrate. - Note: The Rover needs to move (or at least spin the wheels) when it calibrates!
+We used 35 for our pad value in this example but you can experiment with lower (or higher) values. - The calibration runs automatically when you power on the Tank but you can also run it by pressing the A Button on the micro:bit if you need to recalibrate. - Note: The Tank needs to move when it calibrates!
 This is because the motors make noise, and we need to take that sound into account when doing the calibration.
+The Tank's tracks can be a bit noisier that the Rover wheels.